-CMS addresses reimbursement for the vaccine product(s) approved or authorized by the Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) and reimbursement to the provider for their administration.
+CMS addresses reimbursement for vaccine product(s) approved or authorized for emergency use (EUA) by the Food and Drug Administration (FDA) and reimbursement to the provider for vaccine administration.
 The federal government has purchased a supply of vaccine product that will be distributed through federal and state channels and allocated at no cost to providers during the public health emergency (PHE).
 CMS makes it clear that the federal government intends for public and private health insurers to cover the cost of vaccine administration, both in-network and out-of-network, with no cost sharing for patients-meaning that patients do not have to pay out-of-pocket costs to receive a COVID-19 vaccine(s).